lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Layer normalization
+   Implements Layer Normalization, a technique often used in neural networks to stabilize the learning process by normalizing the inputs across the features dimension.
+It inherits from BaseLayer.

    .. py:method:: get_layer_info() -> str

-      Retrieves detailed information about the layer.

-      :returns: A string containing the layer's information.
+      Retrieves a descriptive string containing information about the layer's configuration (e.g., its shape and parameters) from the C++ backend.
-      :rtype: str

    .. py:method:: get_layer_name() -> str

-      Retrieves the name of the layer.
+      Retrieves the name of the layer (e.g., 'LayerNorm') from the C++ backend.

-      :returns: The name of the layer.
-      :rtype: str

    .. py:method:: init_weight_bias()

+      Initializes the layer's internal parameters, specifically the learnable scale (gamma) and, if 'bias' is True, the learnable offset (beta).
+      This task is delegated to the C++ backend.

 .. py:class:: Linear(input_size: int, output_size: int, bias: bool = True, gain_weight: float = 1.0, gain_bias: float = 1.0, init_method: str = 'He')